PassiveLogic/differentiable-swift-examples/Sources/DifferentiableSwiftExamplesDocumentation/DifferentiableSwiftExamples.docc/SharpEdgesInDifferentiableSwift.md

 ## Overview

 This is an overview of some of the currently missing capabilities in differentiable Swift you may encounter when working with the feature.
-Inspired by the original

- ### other thing

-[Swift for TensorFlow notebook](https://www.tensorflow.org/swift/tutorials/Swift_autodiff_sharp_edges), we intend for this to be an up-to-date and comprehensive list of common issues you may encounter when working with differentiable Swift.
+Inspired by the original [Swift for TensorFlow notebook](https://www.tensorflow.org/swift/tutorials/Swift_autodiff_sharp_edges), we intend for this to be an up-to-date and comprehensive list of common issues you may encounter when working with differentiable Swift.

 - Forward mode differentiation (`@differentiable(forward)` JVPs) is only partially implemented.
 - Differentiation through `_modify` subscript accessors (like array subscript setters) isn't supported yet.